DiscoverBSD/awesome-bsd/README.md

 * [BSD Family Tree](https://cgit.freebsd.org/src/tree/share/misc/bsd-family-tree) - BSD family tree from freebsd-src
 * [Distrowatch](https://distrowatch.com/search.php?ostype=BSD&category=All&origin=All&basedon=All&notbasedon=None&desktop=All&architecture=All&package=All&rolling=All&isosize=All&netinstall=All&language=All&defaultinit=All&status=All#advanced) - Search on distrowatch.com for all BSD systems
 * [The Unix Tree](https://www.tuhs.org/cgi-bin/utree.pl) – browse the source code and manuals of various old versions of Unix (including BSDs)
-* [Unix History](https://www.levenez.com/unix/) - Simplified diagram of unix history by Éric Lévénez
+* [Unix History](https://www.levenez.com/unix/) - Simplified diagram of Unix history by Éric Lévénez
 * [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_BSD_operating_systems) - Comparison of BSD operating systems
 * [Wikipedia](https://en.wikipedia.org/wiki/List_of_BSD_operating_systems) - List of BSD operating systems